 - Transfer the ingredients to a baking dish and top with shredded cheddar cheese.

-- Bake for 10 minutes, until cheese is melted.
+- Bake for 10 minutes at 350 degrees F, until cheese is melted.

 - Sprinkle with fresh chopped basil and serve.